The Residential Offer At Limpsfield Grange

-All of the work that takes place in the residential provision is designed to develop and promote our four key areas of wellbeing, achievement, communication and independence.
+All of the work that takes place in the residential provision is designed to develop and promote our four key areas of wellbeing, achievement, communication and independence (WACI).

 We develop and promote communication through a variety of methods, including placement plan diaries, snacks and chats, visual aids, nightly 1:1 reading slots and 1:1 sessions that focus on clarifying understanding.
 Social communication is promoted through meal times, focus groups, community activities, making choices, and having to interact with adults or peers in both structured and unstructured settings.

 We develop and promote independence through our Rainbow Curriculum.
 The Rainbow Curriculum is a life skills based program that covers personal care, travel, personal safety, time, money and budgeting, developing numeracy skills, nutrition and cooking, accessing the gym, accessing off site clubs independently (KS4), choosing appropriate clothing, making your own breakfast, socialising with your peers and with students from other local schools.
 Through this program we can work with students to help them manage their anxieties and support them to adapt to changes in routines.